kjh-icnl/Learning-Basic-Cpp/Lecture3_Pr-En-Op/README.md

   Your number is 20

   ```
-  You can get any result like this.
+  You can get any result like these( Example 3 Result_2 ).
 This expression means that a length of the entered word is over a previous set array length (indeed 10).

   * Example **4**  Result (example)
   ```